It is a disorder experienced by pregnant women in which the patient’s blood pressure rises significantly, and the urine contains protein.

 Although the exact cause of preeclampsia remains unknown, the leading theory is based on altered placental function in early pregnancy.

-This “first stage” of the disease of placental dysfunction is usually followed by a “second stage” of systemic disease, throughout the body in the mother, where the body reacts to this disease with an excessive inflammatory reaction.
+This “first stage” of the disease of placental dysfunction is usually followed by a “second stage” of systemic illness throughout the body in the mother, where the body reacts to this disease with an excessive inflammatory reaction.

 This response precedes the onset of symptomatic classic clinical disease.
 Among other things, the disease affects the blood vessels of the pregnant woman.